 What do you see as the key growth accelerators for you over the next 12 months?

-What role do you see brand playing in helping achieve your goals?
+What role do you see brand playing in achieving your goals?

-What or who inspired you in the early years of your career?
+What or who inspired you in the early years?

 What advice would you pass on to others just starting out?